Mrs. Anne Johnson, School Librarian

 Students at Altamont use our library on a regular basis for selecting books to read, library classes, research, technology instruction, small group work and special presentations.
 The library is the place where students are learning information fluency, digital citizenship and literature appreciation throughout the year.

 We happily accept donations of gently used books.
-Any that we can’t use in our school library collection (at our discretion) will be donated to Better World Books through the public library system.
+Any that we can’t use in our school library collection (at our discretion) will be donated to local organizations.

 Lost or damaged books

 Part of what we try to teach students is to be responsible users of library materials.
 Students should take good care of items they borrow from the library!
 Please keep books away from food, drink, pets, and siblings who like to draw in, drool on, or eat books.
 We know that sometimes accidents happen.
 If library materials are damaged or lost, we will ask you to pay for the book so students know they are responsible for things they borrow.

 Need a public library card?